RashadGasimli/WhiteSur-librewolf-theme/README.md

 ```
   -m, --monterey
- Install 'Monterey' theme for Firefox and connect it to the current Firefox profiles.
+ Install 'Monterey' theme for Librewolf and connect it to the current Firefox profiles.

   -a, --alt
- Install 'Monterey' theme alt version for Firefox and connect it to the current Firefox profiles.
+ Install 'Monterey' theme alt version for Librewolf and connect it to the current Firefox profiles.

   -e, --edit
- Edit 'WhiteSur' theme for Firefox settings and also connect the theme to the current Firefox profiles.
+ Edit 'WhiteSur' theme for Librewolf settings and also connect the theme to the current Firefox profiles.

   -r, --remove, --revert
  Remove themes, do the opposite things of install and connect.